Gatehead-Bank-Broadband-Project/cfp-website/_posts/2021-05-25-starthere.markdown

 ## What are the benefits?
 * Faster download speed: approximately 30 mbps Vs up to 1000 mbps
 * Property value will increase.
-According to Zen, Brits are willing to pay £1500 for a house with full fibre broadband.[^1]
+According to Zen, Brits are willing to pay £1500 more for a house with full fibre broadband.[^1]